Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 Condos and Attached Units

 Chicago’s condo market is highly competitive, with many properties selling within days.
-Despite fast sales cycles, commission rates on condos typically match single-family rates at 5-5.5% total.
+Despite fast sales cycles, listing fees on condos typically match single-family rates at an example 2.5-3%, with buyer-agent compensation negotiated separately.
 Some condo-specialist agents offer volume discounts for investors with multiple units.

 Looking at recent 90-day data across Chicago neighborhoods: